sbb-design-systems/lyne-components/src/components/sbb-form-field/readme.md

 form element with the label, by setting an id on the label and referencing this id in the `aria-labelledby` attribute placed on the form element.
 Please note that only one `<label>` element is supported.
-Additionally, if you place the `<label>` element outside the `<sbb-form-field>`, the automatic assignement is skipped and it is up to the consumer to use the correct id references.
+Additionally, if you place the `<label>` element outside the `<sbb-form-field>`, the automatic assignment is skipped, and it is up to the consumer to use the correct id references.

 When you provide informational text via `<sbb-form-error>`, `<sbb-form-error>` automatically adds